pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

 down.
 The problem is that publishers don't want these research papers distributed freely.
 They want them behind a paywall so they can continue to profit from their business model, which is based primarily on journal subscriptions.
-This approach has been working great for them for the last <span class="oldstyle">100+</span> years.
+This approach has been working great for them for the last [100+]{.oldstyle} years.
 Making a profit is not bad---but they are in a position to charge whatever they want for journals and get away with it.
 And they do.
 They get all the profits, but they do not add much value[^pubvalue] to the research that is donated to them.
-Journal subscription costs continue to rise <span class="oldstyle">5--7</span> percent each year as library budgets are shrinking.
-Yet these publishers have consistently netted over <span class="oldstyle">35</span> percent each year, while all the refereeing, writing, and editing is done for them for free by researchers.
-Large academic libraries in the UK (and I'm sure it is a similar cost here in the states) end up paying over <span class="oldstyle"><span class="symbol">£</span>1,000,000</span> a year for research that was donated to these insatiable institutions, quite possibly by members of their own faculty!
+Journal subscription costs continue to rise [5--7]{.oldstyle} percent each year as library budgets are shrinking.
+Yet these publishers have consistently netted over [35]{.oldstyle} percent each year, while all the refereeing, writing, and editing is done for them for free by researchers.
+Large academic libraries in the UK (and I'm sure it is a similar cost here in the states) end up paying over [[£]{.symbol}1,000,000]{.oldstyle} a year for research that was donated to these insatiable institutions, quite possibly by members of their own faculty!

 The fact that this practice has persisted for so long is kind of mind-boggling.
 I guess there really was no other option until the Internet came along with a better way to publish.

-<span class="sic">C'mon</span>, publishers, are you so comfortable with your
-modus operandi that you require legislation to perpetuate your antiquated business model?
+[C'mon]{.sic}, publishers, are you so comfortable with your modus operandi that you require legislation to perpetuate your antiquated business model?
 There are [so many other options][velvet_rope] for monetizing the research and publication industry in more valuable ways!
-Come down from your this-is-how-it-has-always-been-done ivory towers, stop digging in your heels, and get with the <span class="oldstyle">21</span>st century.
+Come down from your this-is-how-it-has-always-been-done ivory towers, stop digging in your heels, and get with the [21]{.oldstyle}st century.

-Putting their business practices aside, as a researcher, I don't want to shell out <span class="oldstyle"><span class="symbol">$</span>8--30</span> per paper when I don't even know beforehand whether the paper will significantly help my research project.
+Putting their business practices aside, as a researcher, I don't want to shell out [[$]{.symbol}8--30]{.oldstyle} per paper when I don't even know beforehand whether the paper will significantly help my research project.
 If I was not a student or faculty member of an academic institution, where I had access to some of the more popular journals, I probably would not risk the expense unless the paper's abstract was particularly convincing.

 ### Public Policy